-Historically, Craig’s tenure as Bond is somewhat unprecedented insofar as he’s been embedded into the public consciousness as James Bond for a decade-and-a-half, with a significantly smaller output than at least two of his predecessors.
-Craig’s new Bond films have become cultural events insofar as they are as anticipated as much as they are actually watched.
+Historically, Craig’s tenure as Bond was somewhat unprecedented insofar as he’s been embedded into the public consciousness as James Bond for a decade-and-a-half, with a significantly smaller output than at least two of his predecessors.
+Craig’s new Bond films became cultural events insofar as they were anticipated as much as they were actually watched.
 So, who the hell is going to replace him?
 Bond boss Barbara Broccoli has gone on record that the character of James Bond will always be a man.
-And so, after Craig’s last film, James Bond will certainly live on as a new man, even if agent 007 becomes a new character, possibly played by Lynch.
-So, thinking about the next Bond, which actors are even on the list?
+But what will that man look like?
+Will it be an actor we’ve already heard of?
 Here are our wild predictions, ranked from least likely to most likely.

 For years fans and pundits have wondered if the mega-popular actor Idris Elba would take up the mantle of 007.
 Elba has gone on record many times saying that it’s not going to happen.
 But recently, certain tabloids have suggested he is going to be in a James Bond movie — but not as Bond.
 Instead, the rumor (and it’s just a rumor) is that Elba would play the villain.
 This is a path Elba has gone down before, playing the villain in Star Trek Beyond (2016) and in the Fast and Furious spinoff, Hobbs & Shaw.